Practical Classroom Organization Ideas and Tips

 Bulletin Board “Home Page”

 Hang a bulletin board above your desk.
 This is a game-changer for your students and for you.
 It is a great place to post important notices, homework assignments, and other information for your students.
 It also provides a convenient spot to hang student work or pictures of your class.
-This can be where sticky notes live or other small items that can be hung up.
+This can be where sticky notes live, along with other small items that can be hung up.
 It can also incorporate a whiteboard for interchangeable announcements.
 Having a “go-to” spot in the classroom for all the “good stuff” will help everyone stay in the loop of what is going on.

 Large Dry Erase Wall Calendar Monthly Planner 24 x 36 inch with Goal Chart (Ad)